 - Until recent times, Turkey had a pro-Western secular government and my first version of this lesson (written in early 2000) predicted that Turkey's secular government would be replaced by a more-religious faction of Muslims before conditions would be ready for Turkey's participation in this invasion.
 That transfer of power has happened.

 - Did you notice the peculiar series of uprisings in Muslim countries early in 2011?
 In case you slept through it, a militant jihadist group called the Muslim Brotherhood organized a series of riots and anti-government protests in a string of nations in North Africa.
-With the approval of the present White House, the Muslim Brotherhood took control of three governments and toppled the only pro-Western Muslim dictator in the region, President Mubarak of Egypt.
+With the approval of the US government of that day, the Muslim Brotherhood took control of three governments and toppled the only pro-Western Muslim dictator in the region, President Mubarak of Egypt.

 - Although not widely reported in the USA, the Muslim Brotherhood has well-defined goals: (a) Destruction of Israel, (b) Establishment of sharia (Muslim) law over the entire world, and (c) Re-establishment of the Muslim Caliph as head of both the religious and political affairs of a soon-to-be-Muslim world.
-If you do some research, you'll discover that under sharia law, only the caliph is permitted to declare jihad.
-Any nutcase can declare fatwah, but only the caliph can declare jihad.
+If you do some research, you'll discover that under sharia law, only the caliph is permitted to declare jihad (global war).
+Any nutcase can declare fatwah (regional or local war), but only the caliph can declare jihad.

 - The obvious beneficiary of the Muslim Brotherhood's activities is Turkey, where the last caliph ruled until the office was abolished in 1924.
 Have you noticed that of all the nations in the Muslim world, Turkey has been relatively immune to unrest?
 And would you consider it a mere coincidence that the invasion of Ezekiel 38-39 is led by somebody (Gog) behaving like a caliph?